 Mortgage-Backed Securities.
 The unrealized losses on the Company's investment in mortgage-backed securities were caused by increases in market interest rates subsequent to purchase.
 All of the mortgage-backed securities are guaranteed by Freddie Mac or Fannie Mae, which are U.S. government-sponsored enterprises, or Ginnie Mae, which is a U.S. government agency.
-Since the decline in market value is attributable to changes in interest rates and not credit quality, the Company does not intend to sell these investments until maturity and it is not more likely than not that the Company will be required to sell such investments prior to recovery of its cost basis, the Company does not consider these investments to be other-than-temporarily impaired as of December 31, 2016 and 2015.
+Since the decline in market value is attributable to changes in interest rates and not credit quality, the Company does not intend to sell these investments until maturity and it is not more likely than not that the Company will be required to sell such investments prior to recovery of its cost basis, the Company does not consider these investments to be other-than-temporarily impaired as of December 31, 2017.

 Trust Preferred Securities.
-At December 31, 2016, the Company owned one trust preferred security, PreTSL XXIII.
+At December 31, 2017, the Company owned one trust preferred security, PreTSL XXIII.
+PreTSL XXIII has an amortized cost and a remaining cost basis of \$427,000 at December 31, 2017.
 The trust preferred security represents an investment in a pool of debt obligations issued primarily by holding companies for Federal Deposit Insurance Corporation-insured financial institutions.
 This security is classified in the Company's held-to-maturity investment portfolio.

-The trust preferred securities market is considered to be inactive as only six transactions have occurred over the past 60 months in the same tranche of securities that we own and no new issues of pooled trust preferred securities have occurred since 2007.
+The trust preferred securities market is considered to be inactive as only six transactions have occurred over the past 72 months in the same tranche of securities that we own and no new issues of pooled trust preferred securities have occurred since 2007.
 We used a discounted cash flow model to determine whether this security is other-than-temporarily impaired.
 The assumptions used in preparing the discounted cash flow model include the following: estimated discount rates, estimated deferral and default rates on collateral, and estimated cash flows.

-Based on the Company's review, the Company's investment in PreTSL XXIII did not incur additional impairment during the years ended December 31, 2016, 2015 and 2014.
+Based on the Company's review, the Company's investment in PreTSL XXIII did not incur additional impairment during the years ended December 31, 2017, 2016 and 2015 and there is no accumulated other comprehensive loss related to noncredit factors.